 I'm going to tell you how to create WooCommerce custom taxonomies for products.
 We'll look at the difference between WooCommerce custom fields and taxonomies and which to use for different types of product data.
 I'll also show you how to add custom taxonomies to store extra information about WooCommerce products.

-Finally, I’ll teach you an easy way to display products with the WooCommerce custom taxonomies in a searchable, sortable table.
+Finally, I'll teach you an easy way to display products with WooCommerce custom taxonomies in a searchable, sortable table.
 You can show the extra fields on a normal WordPress page, on your shop or product category pages, or on the single product detail page.
 You can even let customers filter by custom taxonomy, making it easier to find your products.

 And best of all, you can do all this without writing a single line of code!

 Display products with custom fields & taxonomies using the bestselling WooCommerce Product Table plugin.

 What's the difference between WooCommerce custom fields and taxonomies?